deepsquare-io/deepsquare-client/README.md

 await deepSquareClient.cancel(jobId);
 ```

-## Example
+### Full example

-Below is a plain javascript fully working example that launches a "hello world" job.
+Below is a plain javascript fully working example that launches the "hello world" job.
 For a detailed breakdown of the code follow this [guide](examples/hello-world/README.md)

 > Don't forget to setup your env